B-55 The West Salt Creek Landslide: A Catastrophic Rockslide and Rock/Debris Avalanche in Mesa County, ColoradoE-mail this product to a friend

 On May 25th, 2014 the longest landslide in Colorado’s historical record occurred in west-central Colorado, six miles southeast of the small town of Collbran in Mesa County.
 Three local men perished during the catastrophic event.
 The landslide was almost three miles long, and covered a square mile of the West Salt Creek valley with a net volume displacement of 38 million yd3.
 The fast-moving (40-85 mph), high-mobility landslide was caused by an initial rotational slide of a half-mile-wide block of Eocene Green River Formation.
 The resultant rock failures, rockmass disaggregation, and mostly valley-constrained rock avalanche, dropped approximately 2,100 ft in elevation as a rapid series of cascading surges of chaotic rubble composed of fragments of pulverized rock, vegetation, topsoil, and mud.
 Local seismometers recorded a magnitude 2.8 earthquake from the event with a seismic wave train duration of approximately three minutes.
 The toe of the landslide came within 200 ft of active gas-production wellheads and the subsequent loss of irrigation ditches and water impacted local ranches and residents.

 The report covers the regional setting, evidence of past landslide activity, landslide modes of failure, rock avalanche morphology, triggering mechanisms, monitoring, long-term hazard assessment, and land-use recommendations.
 A geologic map and cross section are also included.
-Adobe pdf download.
+Digital PDF download.

 Citation: White, Jonathan L., Matthew L. Morgan, and Karen A. Berry.
 The West Salt Creek Landslide: A Catastrophic Rockslide and Rock/Debris Avalanche in Mesa County.
 Golden, CO: Colorado Geological Survey, 2015.
 B-55D